hernanihf-boop/KipuBankV3/README.md

-# README: KipuBank V3 - An Architectural Upgrade
+# KipuBank V3 - An Architectural Upgrade

 Welcome to the source code for KipuBank, now in its version 3!